QIWI-API/qiwipay-docs/qiwipay_en.html.md

 }
 ~~~

-Once the operation is confirmed, there are 30 days to make the payment operation.
-Funds are deposited on the recipient's card within three days.
+Once the operation is confirmed, there are 180 days to make the payment operation.
+Funds are deposited on the recipient's card within 30 minutes.

 <aside class="warning">Organizations without PCI DSS can only make payments using card tokens.</aside>